Black History & Stories

 Chester County was an important stop for freedom seekers on their way north.
 The Longwood Progressive Meeting became a beacon to reformers throughout the United States for movements such as the abolition of slavery, women’s rights and temperance.
 Visitor’s and speakers to the meeting house included Frederick Douglass.
 Harriet Tubman, Susan B. Anthony, Sojourner Truth and more.

-- Recurring daily
+- Recurring every week day

 A Rich History of Abolition